syncthing/syncthing-macos/README.md

 # Using XCode

 The new `syncthing.xcworkspace` must be used when coding in XCode.
-The old `syncthing.xcodeproj` is deprecated.

 # Compiling from Terminal